Alcohol Overdose and Medical Amnesty

 Alcohol Education Courses

-A one credit course will be offered in the fall of 2021.
+A one credit course will be offered in through the Twin Cities Campus, called "Alcohol and College Life" starting in the fall of 2022.
 Check back for more information.

-BASICS – One on one meeting with the Drug and Alcohol Educator, Lauretta Perry: [email protected]
+CSEM (Comprehensive Support and Education Meeting) – One on one meeting with Lauretta Perry: [email protected]

 Resources and Information for parents